-Ruth Daniell is an award-winning writer whose poems have appeared in Arc Poetry Magazine, Grain, Room magazine, Qwerty, The Antigonish Review and Event.
+Ruth Daniell is a speech arts teacher and an award-winning writer whose poems have appeared in Arc Poetry Magazine, Grain, Room magazine, Qwerty, The Antigonish Review and Event.
 Her first full-length collection of poems, The Brightest Thing (Caitlin Press, 2019), explores fairy tales, sexual violence, love, and healing.
 The recipient of the 2013 Young Buck Poetry Prize with CV2 and the winner of the 2016 Nick Blatchford Occasional Verse Contest with The New Quarterly, Daniell is also the editor of Boobs: Women Explore What it Means to Have Breasts (Caitlin Press, 2016).
-She holds a bachelor of arts degree (honours) in English literature and writing from the University of Victoria and a master of fine arts in creative writing from the University of British Columbia.
+She holds a Bachelor of Arts degree (honours) in English literature and writing from the University of Victoria and a Master of Fine Arts in creative writing from the University of British Columbia.
 She lives with her growing family in Kelowna, BC, in a house with rose bushes out front, where she is at work on a second collection of poems.